asharahmed/us-econ-growth/readme.md

 ## Data

-The data used in this project is from the Federal Reserve Bank of St. Louis.
+The data used in this project is from the Federal Reserve Bank of St. Louis, Missouri.
 The data is available [here](https://fred.stlouisfed.org/series/GDP).

+## Model

+The hidden markov model used in this project is a first-order Markov chain.
+The model is trained on the historical data to estimate the probability of a recession occuring in a given year.
+The model is then used to simulate the GDP growth rate for the next 80 years.

+## Results

+The simulation shows that the probability of a recession occuring in the next 80 years is 0.5.
+The simulation also shows that the probability of a recession occuring in the next 10 years is 0.2.

 ## Prerequisites